 - Manipulating game pieces, building, drawing, balancing, eye/hand coordination

-Memory games are a classroom tool frequently used to help with reinforcement of sight words, numbers/letters, math concepts, color/shape identification, etc. But research shows that memory games also lead to increased cognitive development, comprehensions skills, memory recall, and improved concentration.
+Memory games are a classroom tool frequently used to help with reinforcement of sight words, numbers/letters, math concepts, color/shape identification, etc. But research shows that memory games also lead to increased cognitive development, comprehension skills, memory recall, and improved concentration.

 And guess what?
 Playing board games is good for your health as an adult, too.
 Playing with your children leads to laughing, which increases endorphins and your level of happiness.
 This also helps lower your blood pressure and reduce stress.
 So what are you waiting for?
 Gather the kids, sit back, and relax as you spend quality, educational time with your family.